The Honors College

 Starting in their first semesters on campus, Honors College students are challenged to identify, articulate, and evaluate multiple perspectives on questions of cultural, scientific, or global significance and to consider evidence that broadens their understanding and challenges their beliefs.

 The Honors College inquiry-driven curriculum provides exceptionally motivated students with an alternative to the Mason Core.
 The Honors College curriculum allows students increased opportunities to pursue minors and other individual interests such as extended research.
-Students may also take honors sections of selected major courses as well as upper division courses offered by the Honors College.
-Beyond the Honors College requirements, students must satisfy all requirements of their college and major and Mason undergraduate program requirements for admissions, residency, credit hours, quality, and upper level credits.
+Students may also take honors sections of courses offered by units other than the Honors College.
+Beyond the Honors College requirements, students must satisfy all requirements of their college and major and George Mason undergraduate program requirements for admissions, residency, credit hours, quality, and upper-level credits.

 Students who complete the Honors College curriculum will receive a designation of Honors College Requirements Completed on their transcripts.

-Students must take a minimum of 12 credits of HNRS courses from the Honors College at Mason.
+Students must take a minimum of 12 credits of HNRS courses from the Honors College at George Mason.
 Students must also complete the Foundations; Inquiry in the Arts, Humanities, & Social Sciences; Civic Engagement; Multi-Disciplinary Challenges requirements.
 Students must earn a grade of C or higher in the Honors College Foundations and Civic Engagement requirements.
+The Inquiry in the Arts, Humanities, & Social Sciences requirement will be waived for all students who enter with the AAAS waiver.
+These students must take a minimum of 9 credits of HNRS courses from the Honors College at George Mason.

 Foundations